 Do your best to spend strictly according to budget, and it’s always safer to pay with debit or cash.
 If you use credit cards, set aside the money to pay off the full balance before you get your statement.
 If you can be disciplined, using a credit with rewards such as cash back can be advantageous.
 If you spend $2,500 a month, most cash-back cards will earn you between $300-400 a year (enough for a couple of nice holiday gifts) in cash back just for paying for things that you need anyways (e.g. telephone and internet bills, groceries, etc).
 If you do this, make sure to find a card with no fees.

-Do not forget to plan for RRSP contributions by the end of February to allow you to get the tax deduction for the previous year.
+Remember to plan your RRSP contributions by the end of February to take advantage of the tax deduction for the previous year.
 Contribute the maximum amount that you can to maximize your tax savings (up to your individual dedicated limit, as found on your previous year’s notice of assessment).
 Most banks also offer loans to make RRSP contributions, which you can pay off when you get your tax refund.

 You never know when you’ll need to dip into an emergency savings fund to cover unanticipated expenditures.
 Create a savings account (or TFSA) to make sure that you’re covered for any unexpected holiday (or other) costs or changes in your employment.
 In any case, you’ll have a solid snow-day fund to rely on if need be!